 SECTION 15. a.
 Batter's Helmet.
 It is required that every player wear a double earflap protective helmet while batting, on deck and running bases.
 No player will be allowed to bat or run the bases without wearing such a helmet.
 All batting helmets must bear the manufacturer's certification indicating satisfaction of NOCSAE test standards.
 Helmets that are cracked, split or broken shall not be worn.
 Tape of any kind on the helmet is not allowed and must be removed from the game.
 For speeding up play, it is recommended that the base runner continue to wear the same helmet worn while batting.
-It is recommended that all bat handlers wear helmets.
+It is required that all designated nonroster (other than a coach and player) bat/ball person(s) wear a double earflap protective helmet while performing their duties.